mukhtar-github/react-js/README.md

 ### Event Basics

-In to Setup events in react, all we need is an _attribute and the eventHandler_.
+Into Setup events in react, all we need is an _attribute and the eventHandler_.
 The difference from Javascript is that since we're using the attributes inline we need to use camelCase.

 ```javascript
 // Reference Example